 Heather Nason at her family's camp outside of Sanford, Maine.
 She lost her son Josh Fornier to an overdose on July 27, 2016.
 He was 26 years old.

-Ann Howgate buries her face in the blanket that the police covered her daughter's body up.
-Kristina Emard died in her car from an overdose on Sept.
+Ann Howgate buries her face in the blanket that the police covered her daughter's body up with when the discovered her dead in her car from an overdose.
+Kristina Emard died on Sept.
 25, 2016.
 She was 28 years old.